 Scam or duplicate websites are any fake websites on the internet that deceive people into fraud or malicious online attacks.
 Scammers are usually looking for a way to make quick profits.
 In some instances, they may be focused on attacking your brand reputation.

 Here are some ways scammers can go about creating fake websites:

 Phishing websites: Scammers pose as legitimate businesses to trick customers and get access to their private information.

-Counterfeit selling websites: Scammers duplicate genuine brand websites in order to sell low-quality fake products to unsuspecting customers.
+Counterfeit selling websites: Scammers duplicate genuine brand websites to sell low-quality fake products to unsuspecting customers.